 Starlings are a blackbird-sized dark bird that are known for being intelligent and adaptable.
 Starlings are aggressive in their search for food and have no qualms pushing native birds out of their habitat.
 They have strong jaws and long, pointed beaks that are great for plucking insects out of the ground.
 During flight, starlings resemble four-pointed stars, hence their name.

 Starlings were introduced to the United States as an invasive species in the late 19th century by a superfan of William Shakespeare who wanted to bring all of the birds mentioned in Shakespeare's plays to North America.
 He released 60 of these birds in Central Park in 1890, and today there are over 200 million starlings living on the continent.
-Starlings and other peksy birds can present a number of problems to homeowners and business owners, but Critter Control of Ft Collins can help.
-Call us at 937.854.5761 or contact us here.
+Starlings and other peksy birds can present a number of problems to homeowners and business owners, but Critter Control of Dayton can help.
+Call us or contact us here.

 REMOVE STARLINGS FROM YOUR PROPERTY